Early May bank holiday

 There are a number of benefits of retrofitting your home, such as:

-The UK has one of the oldest and least energy efficient housing stock in Europe, while in Solihull, the domestic sector was responsible for 24% of borough emissions in 2022 – the second-highest single source.
-This means retrofitting our domestic housing stock in Solihull has a key role to play in reducing emissions.
+The UK has one of the oldest and least energy efficient housing stock in Europe, while in Solihull, the domestic sector was responsible for 24% of borough emissions in 2023 - the second-highest single source.
+This means retrofitting our domestic housing in Solihull has an important role in reducing emissions.

 You can also get in touch with our partner Act on Energy on 0800 988 2881 or advice@actonenergy.org.uk, to receive free and impartial advice on how to make your home more energy efficient.